CUBRID/cubrid-manual/en/env.rst

     *   The port used to connect the application to the cub_proxy(2): 45000, the port used to connect the CAS to the cub_proxy(2): None
     *   The port used to connect the application to the cub_proxy(3): 45000, the port used to connect the CAS to the cub_proxy(3): None

 #.
 The CAS and the cub_proxy have already been connected when starting the CUBRID SHARD (cubrid broker start).
-In addition, the processes are always in one equipment, requiring no remote access.
+In addition, the processes are always in one machine, requiring no remote access.

     When the CAS is connected to the cub_proxy, the Unix domain socket is used in Linux.
 Multiple CASes can be connected to one cub_proxy.
 The minimum number and the maximum number of the CAS are determined by MIN_NUM_APPL_SERVER and MAX_NUM_APPL_SERVER of the cubrid_broker.conf.
 The maximum number of CASes which can be connected to one  cub_proxy simultaneously is determined based on SHARD_MAX_CLIENTS of the cubrid_broker.conf.